 - Spa: The full-service Asian Spa is built into a converted wine cellar and offers a range of Thai, Ayurvedic, and Shiatsu massages, plus skin, nail, and body treatments, couples massages, and a steam room.
 In-room treatments are also available.

-- Fitness Center: The small gym is built into a converted wine cellar, and includes cardio machines, free weights, a sauna, and a steam room.
-The gym is set to be renovated and updated in winter 2019.
+- Fitness Center: The newly-renovated small gym is built into a converted wine cellar, and includes cardio machines, free weights, a sauna, and a steam room.

 - For Disabled Guests: Vedema offers a few accessible rooms on the ground floor with wide, 0.8 meter entrances; the pools, fitness center, business center, and restaurants all have accessible entrances.
 Though there are fewer stairs here than at most hotels in Santorini, there are no elevators.